 GNC Burn 60 contains guarana seed extract which acts as a stimulant.
 Though different in chemical make up, the substance in guarana seed extract known as guaranine has the same stimulatory effects on the central nervous system, according to an April 2015 article published by PLOS One.

-While guarana seed extract is considered safe for daily consumption, it may cause insomnia, complicate depression and be harmful for pregnant women.
+While guarana seed extract is considered safe for daily consumption, it may cause insomnia, complicate depression and be harmful for people who are pregnant.
 Individuals who have high blood pressure or a history of heart disease might also be more sensitive to stimulants, according to the International Food Information Council Foundation.

 Stomach Upset and Allergies